• Skip to main content

 7. Leg Lifts and Leg Lowers

-Popular at boot camp-style workouts and Pilates, this exercise has you lying on your back trying to lower your legs to the ground, or life them from the ground.
+Popular at boot camp-style workouts and Pilates, this exercise has you lying on your back trying to lower your legs to the ground or lift them from the ground.

 If your low back arches off the ground, you risk back muscle strain and injury.